Macros

 Short for macronutrients: protein, carbohydrates, and fats that make up the caloric content of food.
 Macronutrients are the three primary nutrients your body needs in large quantities: protein (4 calories/gram), carbohydrates (4 calories/gram), and fat (9 calories/gram).
 Tracking macros means monitoring the balance of these nutrients to align with specific fitness goals.

-How do I track macros?
+How do I track macros in practice?

 Put Macros Into Practice